amirsariri/amirsariri.github.io/research.md

 ![Academic Research in AI](/images/ai-research-trend.jpg)

-Ajay Agrawal and I collected data on a decade of conference proceedings of major AI conferences to understand how the state of the labor market for AI scientists and the distribution of scientific productivity has changed since the 2012 ImageNet Competition.
+<a href="https://www.agrawal.ca/">Ajay Agrawal</a> and I collected data on a decade of conference proceedings of major AI conferences to understand how the state of the labor market for AI scientists and the distribution of scientific productivity has changed since the 2012 ImageNet Competition.

-Findings from these data were presented to world leaders from government, industry, and the scientific community at the 2015 Future of Life Institute conference.
-For an overview on this conference see [this Washington Post article](https://www.washingtonpost.com/).
+Findings from these data were presented to world leaders from government, industry, and the scientific community at the 2015 <a href="https://futureoflife.org/newsletter/2015-a-year-in-review/">Future of Life Institute conference</a>.
+For an overview on this conference see <a href="http://www.washingtonpost.com/sf/national/2015/12/27/aianxiety/">this Washington Post article</a>.